Pornography in Europe: Poland

 In Poland, as of September 1998, Article 202 of the national Penal Code makes pornography legal except for the production or possession of pornographic materials containing minors, bestiality (zoophilia), and "scenes of violence/rape".
 Also illegal is presenting or showing pornographic materials to people who do not want to have any contact with them, and to persons under 15 years of age.

 Portugal

 In Portugal, hardcore pornographic movies can only be shown in adult cinemas.
 Videos and magazines are openly sold in newsstands but are forbidden by law to be supplied to minors under the age of 18 years.
 Additionally, hardcore pornographic movies are banned from open-channel TV and can only be broadcast through encrypted/pay-per-view channels.

 Child pornography (i.e., pornography depicting children or juveniles below the age of 18) is illegal.
 Although the national age of consent is 14, the age of legal responsibility (i.e., the age a person can sign contracts consenting to appear in pornography) is 18.

 Romania

+Romania legalized pornography in 2003.
+Production and distribution of pornography is legal, and regulated by the Law 196/13.05.2003.
+Child pornography is punishable with up from 1 to 5 years imprisonment, according to the article 374 of the Romanian Penal Code.

+The status on zoophilic pornography is uncertain, as there are no laws that ban or at least, define it but the law says that all sites which feature paedophilia, necrophilia and zoophilia pornography are banned.